questionlp/api.wwdt.me_docs/content/guest.md

 ## Guest

 This set of Wait Wait...
 Don't Tell Me!
-Stats API endpoints can be used to request Not My Job guests and guest information.
+Stats API endpoints can be used to request Not My Job guests and their corresponding information.

 ### List guests